-Defaults This will delete any Servers you have defined, and set the pre-defined Servers to use their default port numbers.
+Buttons Defaults This will delete any Servers you have defined, and set the pre-defined Servers to use their default port numbers.
 Disable All This will cause the "Enable" setting of all Virtual Servers to be set OFF.
+Update Selected Update the current Virtual Server entry, using the data Server shown in the "Properties" area on screen.
+Add as new Add a new entry to the Virtual Server list, using the data Server shown in the "Properties" area on screen.
+The entry selected in the list is ignored, and has no effect.
+Delete Delete the current Virtual Server entry.
+Note that the pre-defined Servers can not be deleted.
+Only Servers you have defined yourself can be deleted.
 Clear Form Clear all data from the "Properties" area, ready for input of a new Virtual Server entry.
-Update Selected Server Update the current Virtual Server entry, using the data shown in the "Properties" area on screen.
-Add as new Server Add a new entry to the Virtual Server list, using the data shown in the "Properties" area on screen.
-The entry selected in the list is ignored, and has no effect.

-For each entry, the PC must be running the appropriate Server software
+For each entry, the PC must be running the appropriate Server software.